DLee211/Running-Tracker/README.md

-# Exercise Tracker Application
+# Running Tracker Application

 ## Introduction

-Welcome to the Exercise Tracker application!
+Welcome to the Running Tracker application!
 This project aims to provide a simple example of utilizing the Repository Pattern for data persistence in software development, particularly focusing on building a C# application.
 The Repository Pattern serves as a bridge between the business logic of the application and the data access layer, promoting loose coupling, testability, and maintainability.

 ## Requirements